dvy246/sql-data-analytics-project/README.md

 ## 🌟 Why This Project Matters

 In a data-driven world, the ability to extract meaningful insights from complex datasets is paramount.
 This project serves as a practical demonstration of end-to-end data analysis, mirroring the challenges and workflows faced by data professionals in top-tier companies.
 It showcases not just technical proficiency in SQL and Python, but also the analytical mindset required to turn data into a strategic asset.
-For recruiters in the data and AI space, this repository is a testament to my ability to handle complex data tasks, think critically, and deliver clear, actionable results.

 ---

 ## 🗺️ Exploratory Data Analysis (EDA) Highlights